aruberto/fresh-theme-bootstrap/README.md

 # fresh-theme-bootstrap
-Responsive resume theme using Bootstrap and Bootswatch
+Responsive resume theme using Bootstrap and Bootswatch.